osudrl/cassie-trajectory-editor/WRITEUP.md

 The Cassie Trajectory Editor aids in designing and exporting reference walking trajectories, specifically for the [Cassie robot](http://www.agilityrobotics.com/robots/).
 The exported trajectory serves as a reference in the [reinforcement learning process](https://arxiv.org/abs/1803.05580) such that the trajectory designed in this tool may be learned on a [simulated Cassie](https://github.com/osudrl/cassie-mujoco-sim) and the physical robot.

-The tool *will allow* the user to either initialize the timeline with a single pose or a full trajectory.
-During the editing process, the tool helpes the developer visualize changes to the initial timeline
+The tool *will allow* the user to either [initialize](https://github.com/osudrl/cassie-trajectory-editor/blob/docs/README.md#initialization) the timeline with a single pose or a full trajectory.
+During the editing process, the tool helpes the developer visualize changes to the initial timeline.
+Once the

 # Methods and Results